Don't Hate Me

 Confession time: I regretted every word I said as soon as it left my mouth.

-I mentally scolded myself for being such an idiot.
+I mentally scold myself for being such an idiot.
 Now she’ll hate me even more.

 That’s a common misconception about me.
 People think I’m a player.
 I don’t even know why.
 Is it because I’m good-looking without even trying?
 Or because I’m part of the basketball team?
 I mean, it’s not my fault that people are attracted to me.

-I waited until the second bell rang before making my way to the classroom.
-As I stepped inside, all eyes immediately turned to me, including the eyes of the teacher in front.
+I wait until the second bell rings before making my way to the room.
+As I step inside, all eyes immediately turn to me, including the eyes of the teacher in front.

 “Why are you late?”
-Mrs. Heath, our English teacher, asked me with scrutinizing eyes.
+Mrs. Heath, our English teacher, asks me with scrutinizing eyes.

-“I went to the restroom, sorry,” I answered truthfully and made my way to my seat where of course, my seatmate was waiting.
+“I went to the restroom, sorry,” I answer truthfully and make my way to my seat where, of course, my seatmate was waiting.
 She didn’t show any sign of having noticed my arrival.

-“Back to what I was saying,” Mrs. Heath continued.
+“Back to what I was saying,” Mrs. Heath continues.
 “Mr. Castor told me about the pairings he came up with and told me I could use the same when I give you activities.
-So I decided to use the same pairings for the documentary you’re going to do.”
+So, I decided to use the same pairings for the documentary you’re going to do.”

-As soon as Mrs. Heath took her seat, Gray stood up from her chair.
-She walked to where the teacher was seated.
-Our classmates paid no attention to her as they were already discussing with their partners.
+As soon as Mrs. Heath takes her seat, Gray stands up from her chair.
+She walks to where the teacher was sitting.
+Our classmates pay no attention to her as they were already discussing with their partners.

 Does she already have a sport in mind?

 The two were talking in low voices.
-Mrs. Heath was glancing occasionally at me with a concerned look on her face.
-She then motioned for me to come forward.
+Mrs. Heath was glancing occasionally at me with a look of concern on her face.
+She then motions for me to come forward.

 “What is it?”
-I asked, looking only at her and not at the person beside me.
+I ask, looking only at her and not at the person beside me.

-Mrs. Heath took her glasses off, propped her elbows on the table and rested her chin on her intertwined fingers.
+Mrs. Heath takes her glasses off, props her elbows on the table and rests her chin on her intertwined fingers.
 “Your partner said she wants to work on this alone.
 I told her if you would agree, you can pass it to me individually.
 But I’m warning you, this won’t be easy, you two should talk about it first.”

 Boy, she really does hate me more now.
 But I won’t back down.
 One of the things I enjoy doing is proving people wrong.

-“There’s no need to talk, I don’t want to work alone,” I insisted to Mrs. Heath.
+“There’s no need to talk, I don’t want to work alone,” I insist to Mrs. Heath.

-Gray turned to me, eyebrows furrowed.
-She didn’t say anything but the look she was giving was enough for me to know she wasn’t pleased with my input.
+Gray turns to me, eyebrows furrowed.
+She doesn’t say anything but the look she was giving was enough for me to know she wasn’t pleased with my input.

 “There you go, now you have your answer.”
-Mrs. Heath leaned back in her chair.
-“I’m sorry about this Alexis but I’m also against the idea of you individually making the documentary.
+Mrs. Heath leans back in her chair.
+“I’m sorry about this Alexis, but I’m also against the idea of you individually making the documentary.
 I know you’re a genius but you also need to communicate with other people.”

-Gray stood straight, her face a complete blank when she turned her attention back to Mrs. Heath.
+Gray stands straight, her face a complete blank when she turns her attention back to Mrs. Heath.
 “Okay, I understand.”
-She muttered before going back to her seat, with me right behind her.
+She mutters before going back to her seat, with me right behind her.

 “I thought you said you weren’t going to bother me anymore?
 You can’t even keep your word.”
-Gray tattled as soon as I settled down on my seat.
+Gray tattles as soon as I settle down on my seat.
 She really doesn’t hold back on her words.

-I grinned at her, knowing it would annoy her.
+I grin at her, knowing it would annoy her.
 “I won’t.
 I’m doing this for the project.
 And honestly, I’m not good at avoiding people.
 It’s a hassle.
 I don’t like being restricted.”

 “Suit yourself.”
-She took out a piece of paper and poised her pen on top of it.
-Her tone changed to a clipped one, business-like, the one she uses when she’s talking about academics.
+She takes out a piece of paper and poises her pen on top of it.
+Her tone changes to a clipped one, business-like, the one she uses when she’s talking about academics.
 “What sport do you have in mind?”

-I thought about it.
+I think about it.
 There are a lot of sports I would really love to explore, especially the ones I don’t do.
 “I want to go for something uncommon, like sepak takraw."

-“It’s like volleyball but without using your arms or hands,” I explained.
+“It’s like volleyball but without using your arms or hands,” I explain.

-She nodded her head slowly.
+She nods her head slowly.
 “Okay, let’s do that.”
-She wrote the sport in neat handwriting.
+She writes the sport in neat handwriting.

 “How about you?
 What do you want?”

-I looked at her questioningly, surprised by her choice.
+I look at her questioningly, surprised by her choice.
 “Why chess?”

-She shrugged.
+She shrugs.
 “One of my brothers play it.
 I think it’s interesting.”

 “Okay, let’s go with that.”
-I agreed.
+I agree.
 “Can I pick the last one?”

-“Figure skating,” I suggested with a big smile on my face.
+“Figure skating,” I suggest with a big smile on my face.

-Gray bit her lower lip.
-Something I’ve never seen her do before and fuck she looked so sexy.
+Gray bites her lower lip.
+Something I’ve never seen her do before, and fuck she looked so sexy.
 “Why?”
-She asked.
+She asks.